apache/pekko/docs/src/main/paradox/typed/distributed-data.md

 If an old data entry that was never pruned is injected and merged with existing data after that the pruning markers have been removed the value will not be correct.
-The time-to-live of the markers is defined by configuration `akka.cluster.distributed-data.durable.remove-pruning-marker-after` and is in the magnitude of days.
+The time-to-live of the markers is defined by configuration `pekko.cluster.distributed-data.durable.remove-pruning-marker-after` and is in the magnitude of days.
 This would be possible if a node with durable data didn't participate in the pruning (e.g. it was shutdown) and later started after this time.
 A node with durable data should not be stopped for longer time than this duration and if it is joining again after this